biga-ahk/biga.ahk/src/string/trim.md

-Removes leading and trailing whitespace or specified characters from string.
+Removes leading and trailing whitespace or specified characters from `string`.

 ## Arguments